How to Cook Steak in the Oven: A melt in your mouth recipe that makes even a new cook feel like a gourmet chef with this quick and EASY tutorial!

 So although a cast-iron is NOT required to make this recipe, I can’t stress enough how much I love using it to make these.

-For this recipe, I used two thick cut ribeye steaks.
+For this oven steak recipe, I used two thick-cut ribeye steaks.
 (Almost an inch thick, although you don’t HAVE to have steaks this same thickness.)
 You don’t have to use ribeye’s for this steak recipe though.

-It is the most DELICIOUS combo of seasonings on a steak.
-(Don’t get me wrong.
+(Now don’t get me wrong.
 I love a good garlic pepper, lemon pepper, or any other seasoning for that matter… but it’s hard to beat a steak covered in kosher salt and peppercorn.
 Combine that with browned butter, and it’s game over with my taste buds.
 It’s the BEST.)